As a proud swimming pool owner, you probably never miss your regular cleaning and testing routine, right?

 Add the calcium hardness increaser when you open the pool for the season.
 Check the levels regularly because evaporation and splashing water out of the pool can drop your calcium levels below what’s ideal.

 If you’re using calcium hypochlorite shock, you’re already adding some calcium to your pool, which is excellent for extending the pool equipment’s life.

 Mistake #6: Failing to Test Your Pool Water Weekly

 Owning a pool is a huge privilege, and testing your pool’s water weekly should be seen as a sacred ritual rather than a chore, so don’t skip it!
 Stay on top of issues while they’re still manageable and affordable by testing at least once per week.

-We recommend testing your pool at least once per week, using a liquid test kit or test strips.
-Each week you should check your pH, alkalinity, and free chlorine levels, as these are the most critical elements of clean, safe pool water.
+I recommend testing your pool at least once per week using a liquid test kit or test strips.
+You should check your pH, alkalinity, and free chlorine levels each week, as these are the most critical elements of clean, safe pool water.

-Bring your pool water sample to the nearest pool supply store for in-depth analysis at a minimum once per month.
+Bring your pool water sample to the nearest pool supply store for in-depth analysis at least once per month.

 The primary levels you’re testing for are:

 - Total dissolved solids (TDS) and salt levels